In addition to the general entry requirements and the English language requirements, the applicants must meet the specific entry requirements.

-include a Bachelor's degree (or the equivalent) with a major in
+include a Bachelor's degree (or the equivalent) with one or several possible fields of study (majors)

 Cumulative grade point average (CGPA)